China: Yesterday's Story or More Compelling Than Ever?

 While Chinese equities have underperformed all other major markets, year-to-date, in 2018,2 there is a lot to be excited about in this market.
 Valuations look very cheap, which is partly a reflection of the slowing growth/trade sanctions headwinds.
 However, a quick comparison shows the MSCI World Index3 is currently trading at a price/earnings ratio of nearly 20 times, well above the China A-shares market at 12 times earnings.
 This represents crisis-level valuations for an economy that is still growing faster than most places in the world.

 In the 15 years that I have been investing in emerging markets, I have never seen greater inefficiencies than I see in the China A-share market today.
 This is partly due to it being a very deep market.
-There are a lot of well run, profitable companies, but many remain hidden from the gaze of foreign investors.
+There are a lot of very good companies, but many remain hidden from the gaze of foreign investors.
 As a retail-driven market, information is not often published in English, nor are investor roadshows a feature of corporate activity, meaning that only a small percentage of the market is owned by foreign investors (Figure 2).
-This represents an attractive environment for finding mis-priced opportunities.
+This represents a great environment for finding mis-priced opportunities.

 Of course, poor quality companies in the A-shares market are present, particularly down the market cap spectrum.
 However, it is possible to find blue chip companies, growing by around 15% a year, at very reasonable valuations.
 This level of growth may be less attractive to local investors, but for the astute investor these are quality companies, with sound balance sheets and good dividend profiles.